OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 OED started by working with electrical data as a proof of concept and to support the resource requested the most.
 With that complete, OED is generalizing to support most resource types such as natural gas, water, steam (see limitations below), recycling, temperature, etc. Instead of addressing these as individual cases, OED is being modified to store information about compatible resources (energy, power, volume, temperature, etc.) and how to convert between them.
 This will allow OED to address several feature requests with this single change including:

 - Allow most resource units (natural gas, energy, power, etc.).
-- Allow sites to choose the unit for graphical display where the most common request is for English vs. metric units.
+- Allow sites to choose the unit for graphical display where the most common requests were for English vs. metric units.
 - Allow OED to display usage in units not associated with resource consumption such as CO2, cost, equivalent miles of driving a car, etc., which may be more natural to some users and allow for common sustainability units to be used.
 - Allow OED sites to add new units to the system that are not automatically supplied with OED including local monetary unit.